 The A38 St Chad’s and Queensway tunnels through Birmingham will be completely closed to all traffic from 10pm on Friday 18 July until 6am on Monday 1 September 2014.
-The closure will be preceded by two weeks of overnight closures, from 10pm to 6am, and followed by up to four weeks of similar overnight closures.
+The closure will be preceded by two weeks of overnight closures, from 10pm to 6am, and followed by overnight closures (click here for details).

 The A38 tunnels through Birmingham are over 40-years-old and had never had a full restoration.
 Last year, essential refurbishment work started in order to bring them up to modern European standards.
 Click here to see what works were completed in 2013.

 This year, the upgrade to the tunnels will be completed.
 During this second phase, works will include renewing the ventilation system, installing new security and communications systems, replacing electrical systems and refurbishing pumping stations and plant rooms.